This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An anesthesiologist will talk to you and your child before the surgery.
 Your child may need medicine to keep him asleep or numb an area of his body during surgery.
 Tell caregivers if anyone in your family has had a problem with anesthesia in the past.

-- Caregivers will put an IV tube into your child's vein.
+- Healthcare providers will put an IV tube into your child's vein.
 A vein in the arm is usually chosen.
 Your child may be given liquids and medicine through the IV.

 What will happen: